Download in pdf format:

 B.k.
 Education and Training

 Companies shall provide adequate education and training to enable direct sellers to operate ethically, including information on the applicable codes of ethics and on the market concerned and the product.
 Training may be accomplished by training sessions, written manuals, guides, or audio-visual material supplied at a reasonable price or free of charge.
+Companies shall not use training programs as a profit center.

 B.l.
 Other Materials